mcaroba/carve/README.md

 **carve.f90** (this code) is Copyright (c) 2013-2020 of **Miguel A. Caro** and was written during his employment at Aalto University.

-The code is released under the Creative Commons Attribution Share-alike International License (check LICENSE.md for license information).
+The code is released under the Creative Commons Attribution Share-Alike International License (check LICENSE.md for license information).
 If you want to use the code under different terms than those covered by the license, or have other questions, bug reports, etc., you can contact Miguel Caro: